qthedoc/functioneer/README.md

 Thanks to LightManufacturing, where I had the opportunity to develop advanced digital twins for solar thermal facilities... and then analyze them.
 It was here, where the seed for Functioneer was planted.

-Thanks to God for incepting my mind with what seemed like the craziest idea at the time: to structure an analysis as a pipeline of *analysis steps* with the *parameters* flowing thru like water.
+Thank you God for beaming down what seemed like the craziest idea at the time: to structure an analysis as a pipeline of *analysis steps* with the *parameters* flowing thru like water.

 ## License